gd182/ThreadPool/README_EN.md

 # ThreadPool

-A thread pool library with support for asynchronous task execution, dynamic management, and thread safety.
+A thread pool library with support for asynchronous task execution, dynamic management, priorities, and thread safety.

 ## Table of Contents